kovinevmv/DigiSparkStealer/README.md

 **Just plug BadUSB and get all data**

-# News

-**!!!
-Due to large increase of visitors number, I have to delete the source code of stealer for the safety of the other people. !!!**

 # Warning

 **Everything in this repository is strictly for educational purposes.
 Notice I am not responsible for stolen data.
 You are responsible for your actions using developed script for BadUSB**